 The remaining $300,000 is rolled over to an IRA.
 When you take money out of the IRA, as with any IRA, you’ll pay ordinary income tax on the money that you withdraw from the IRA.

-At any point later you can sell the stock in the taxable account and pay tax at the capital gains rate, which is 15% these days, much lower than the ordinary tax rate.
-(That 15% rate is for long-term capital gains, and any stock that you elect NUA treatment for is taxed at that rate.
-This rate could be as low as 0% if you are otherwise in the 10% or 15% income tax bracket.)
+At any point later you can sell the stock in the taxable account and pay tax at the long-term capital gains rate, which ranges from 0%, 15%, or 20% these days, much lower than the ordinary tax rate.
+(That capital gains rate is for long-term capital gains, and any stock that you elect NUA treatment for is taxed at that rate.
+The rate you pay is based on your other income, so if your income is low you’ll get by with the lowest rate, and so on.)

 Since paying tax on the entire $100,000 basis in your company stock would require a significant tax payment ($25,000 in our example), you might wish to work this out in a different fashion, reducing the tax.
 Here’s where a twist to the tax code could REALLY be helpful – possibly eliminating taxation.